 - First the most obvious: don't use your index fingers exclusively.

 - Include all the fingers, this makes the movement of the hand smoother and more economical.

 - In most situations, avoid playing on the black keys with your thumb.

 Learn to play piano without looking down on the keyboard

 This is something that takes much practice to achieve, but an important foundation is to position your hand correctly and use good fingering technique.
-By using all the fingers you don’t have to change the position of your hand as often or make long “jumps” with the same finger.
+By using all the fingers, you don’t have to change the position of your hand as often or make long “jumps” with the same finger.
 This is critical when playing with only short glances on the keyboard.

 The right practice

-The first sequence is 1-2-3-1-2-3-4-5 and it involves a movement with the thumb going under the index and middle finger.
+The first sequence is 1-2-3-1-2-3-4-5 and it involves a movement with the thumb going under the index and middle fingers.
 After you reach the next octave you turn around and this time it is the other way around: you move your middle and index finger over the thumb (5-4-3-2-1-3-2-1).